Eco-commune flourishes as Greek economy withers

 Only the chirp of cicadas accompanies chatter.
 The main topics of dinner table conversation across Greece - the crisis, the reviled foreign bailout keeping the country afloat and the much loathed troika of lenders bankrolling Athens - are absent.

-The commune still has its challenges, including lingering skepticism and mistrust among some of the local villagers.
+The commune still has its challenges, including lingering scepticism and mistrust among some of the local villagers.

 "They are very suspicious - like, 'What are these long-haired people from Athens doing here?'" said Sianos.
 "They don't understand what we're trying to do.
 If you tell them we're an eco-community they look at you like you're an alien."